Thatiparthy-Akhil/cricket-cms/README.md

 # Cricket CMS API

 ## Overview
-This project is a Cricket CMS API that allows users to register, log in, create articles, fetch live cricket scores, and more.
+This project is a Cricket CMS API that allows users to register, log in, view articles, fetch live cricket scores, and more.

 ## Setup Instructions